blue-yonder/devpi-cleaner/README.rst

 ::

     usage: devpi-cleaner [-h] [--batch] [--dev-only] [--force]
-                         [--password PASSWORD]
+                         [--password PASSWORD] [--login LOGIN]
-                         server user package_specification
+                         server user[/index] package_specification

-    A utility to batch-remove packages from a Devpi server..
+    A utility to batch-remove packages from a Devpi server.

     positional arguments:
-      server                The devpi server to operate on. user                  The devpi server of which to clean the indices. package_specification
+      server                The devpi server to operate on. user[/index]          The index from which to remove the packages.
+If only the user part is specified, all indices of that user will be cleaned.
+      package_specification
                             The specification of the package version(s) to remove.